 Once your application is live, you can view the build log by selecting the "Deploy" tab and clicking the "View build log" link in the "Builds" section.

-Once the build is complete, you have to add a
+Once the build is complete, you have to add the

-BOT_TOKEN environment variable on the "Configure" tab under the "Capsule parameters" section.
-Assign it the value of the access token you were given by the BotFather when you registered the bot.
+BOT_TOKEN variable the value of the access token you were given by the BotFather when you registered the bot.